DFE-Digital/academies-academisation-api/README.md

 Above will prompt for password, this is the PAT token

-4) download docker image like so:- docker run -d -p 1433:1433 ghcr.io/dfe-digital/trams-development-database:latest
+4) download & run docker image like so:- docker run -d -p 1433:1433 ghcr.io/dfe-digital/trams-development-database:latest

+You may run into port issues if you have something else running on port 1433 i.e. a local install of SQL server.
+If this is the case, try the following command instead:- docker run -d -p 2401:1433 ghcr.io/dfe-digital/trams-development-database:latest

+If you do this, remember to amend the DefaultConnection within the trams API codebase within BOTH appsettings.json files !!!

 5) run trams API EF migrations first to create default database:- trams API has 2 DB contexts (why?)